U.S. judge questions SAC Capital plea pact ahead of sentencing

-NEW YORK (Reuters) - A U.S. judge on Tuesday raised a series of questions about a proposed $1.2 billion insider trading accord with billionaire Steven Cohen’s investment firm, formerly known as SAC Capital Advisors, in advance of its sentencing on Thursday.
+NEW YORK, April 8 (Reuters) - A U.S. judge on Tuesday raised a series of questions about a proposed $1.2 billion insider trading accord with billionaire Steven Cohen’s investment firm, formerly known as SAC Capital Advisors, in advance of its sentencing on Thursday.

 U.S. District Judge Laura Taylor Swain in Manhattan issued an order directing the parties to address how to calculate the proposed penalty and the qualifications of a newly appointed compliance consultant.